-How is “fault” determined in Ontario?
+How do we determine “fault” in Ontario?

 Each insurance company will investigate the accident to determine fault.
 The Fault Determination Rules they will use are province-wide, and all insurance companies must use them.
 These regulations are laid out by the province’s Insurance Act.
-As a driver involved in an accident, you can be found responsible anywhere from zero fault to 100% at fault.
+As a driver in an accident, you can be found responsible anywhere from zero fault to 100% at fault.

-How does no-fault benefit me?
+How does no-fault insurance benefit me?

-Will my insurance premiums increase if I am found not at-fault?
+Will my insurance premiums increase if I am found not at fault?